 Create GTA Load Screens with GIMP

 The following is just a written overview of what this tutorial entails.
-For the complete tutorial, please watch the video at the top of the page.
+For the complete tutorial, please watch the video below:

 For this demonstration I’ll be using the following example photo…